Moduli of hybrid curves I: Variations of canonical measures: Continuity of the universal canonically measured tropical curve

 \section{Continuity of the universal canonically measured tropical curve}

-The aim of this section is to prove that the universal family $\hcurve^\trop_G$ of canonically measured tropical curves with a given combinatorial type $G=(V, E, \genusfunction)$ form a continuous family over the moduli space $\mg^\trop_G$, introduced in Section~\ref{sec:moduli_space_tropical_curves}.
-The result will be needed in the last section to conclude the proof of the main theorem.
+The aim of this section is to study the continuity of canonical measures on the universal curve over $\mg!_G^\trop$, the moduli space of tropical curves with combinatorial type $G$.
+We start by recalling the definition of $\mg!_G^\trop$, making precise its topology, and defining the universal tropical curve $\hcurve!_G^\trop$.
+We then obtain the following result that will be needed in the proof of Theorem~\ref{thm:mainglobal-intro}.